brucemack/kc1fsz-rc1/README.md

 See flow diagram reference K.

-Envelope shaping is using to avoid high frequency glitches associated with on/off keying.
+Envelope shaping is used to avoid high frequency glitches associated with on/off keying.

 Technical Notes on Voice Synthesis